January 21, 2022

 In the U.S., workers must be paid in a manner that complies with the Fair Labor Standards Act (FLSA), which is a wage and hour law.
 Beyond this federal law, most states also have additional wage and hour requirements:

-• Minimum wage - The U.S. has a federal minimum wage that represents the least amount an employer can pay its employees.
-As of early 2022, it is $7.25 per hour.
+• Minimum wage - The U.S. has a federal minimum wage — currently $7.25 per hour.
 However, most states have a higher minimum wage, as does the District of Columbia.

 • Overtime - Federal law requires U.S. employers to pay overtime (OT) of at least 1.5 times their hourly rate to certain employees who work more than 40 hours in a workweek.
 In a few states, employers have to pay OT after eight hours in a day.